The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

 \section{Boundaries of BCFW Cells}

 In this section we complete the characterization of the BCFW cells via explicit inequalities on its domino entries and some of their $2\times 2$ minors.
 We moreover characterize the codimension one boundaries of those cells.
 We show that many boundary components are shared by pairs of cells.
-We characterize those, as well as those which are not.
+We characterize those, as well as those which are not. {The techniques used in this section rely on the machinery developed in Section \ref{sec:domino}, and this section can be viewed as a continuation of it.} {The results of this section will be used in Section \ref{sec:surj} to prove Theorem \ref{thm:surj}.}

+{ From here until the end of this section, for a chord diagram $D,$ denote the corresponding BCFW cell by $S_D$ and the corresponding decorated permutation by $\pi_D$.}